Would you like to know more about our investigators? Then look no further at the self-written bios below.

 Sherry Davenport (Social Communications Director, Investigator) – Sherry is a native of Georgia and currently resides in East Cobb.
 Her interest in the paranormal stems from a desire to understand and explain the experiences she has encountered throughout her life and as far back as her first memory of a full bodied apparition as a toddler at the age of 2 or 3.
 It wasn’t until adulthood that she realized not everyone had these same experiences.
 While she is a complete believer and open minded to the possibility of all things supernatural, she maintains a very reserved and skeptic approach to most things deemed paranormal.
 She relies on an amalgamation of research, data, scientific explanation and intuition to discern answers.
 She has been consulting on and investigating purported paranormal cases and locations for over 10 years.
 Sherry is a spiritual intuitive counselor and life architect, a writer and teacher on a variety of metaphysical topics, and co-founder of The Bridge of Compassion Foundation.
 Her hobbies include culinary wizardry, writing, creating inspired art, traveling and adventuring, and serving those in need in the community.

-Heather Dobson (Social Communications Director, Investigator) – Heather grew up in Charleston, West Virginia, with a father who had a great interest in the paranormal.
+Heather Dobson (Social Communications Director, Investigator) – Heather is the author of the book Memoirs of a Future Ghost about her experiences investigating the paranormal.
+Heather grew up in Charleston, West Virginia, with a father who had a great interest in the paranormal.
 He told her stories of ghosts, UFOs, the Braxton County monster, and especially of the Mothman, the harbinger of the Silver Bridge collapse in Point Pleasant, WV, 1967.
 Following this upbringing it was only natural she would develop a keen interest in the paranormal.
 Heather has lived in Georgia since 1994, is a stay-at-home mother of three nearly-teens, and a competition coordinator for Georgia Academic Decathlon.
 Before motherhood, she received her BS in physics from North Georgia College (now the University of North Georgia) and worked as a technical writer, circuit board designer, and scuba diving instructor.
-When not herding children or investigating purported hauntings, she writes, runs, and plays the piano.
+When not herding children or investigating purported hauntings, she runs, cross-stitches, gives tours with Canton Historic Haunts, and is writing her second and third books.